Skip to content

 Supported languageJavaJavaJava

-One thing to note is that while it may technically be possible to use DogLog in combination with other logging libraries, this is definitely not recommended.
+While it may technically be possible to use DogLog in combination with other logging libraries, this is definitely not recommended.
 You will almost certainly encounter bugs or other compatibility issues as a result.

 DogLog is used by teams across the FRC community for a variety of purposes.
 Here’s a selection of DogLog users with open-source robot code you can review for inspiration: